 How can we bridge the gap between synchronous and asynchronous learning?

-Hybrid learning is gaining popularity as a means to bridge the gap between synchronous and asynchronous learning.
-It is important to find ways that will help students get exposure to both the sets of learning.
-The idea is to find a common point, and not make it compete against each other.
+Hybrid learning is gaining popularity to bridge the gap between synchronous and asynchronous learning.
+It is important to find ways to help students get exposure to both sets of learning.
+The idea is to find a common point and not make them compete against each other.

 The best way to combine and achieve synchronous and asynchronous learning advantages is by flipping the classroom.
 In this model, students learn new material outside of class and spend class time applying what they learned or working on problems related to the topic at hand.
-This approach works well for students who may need more time to complete assignments on their own or who would like guidance from their instructors before submitting work.
+This approach works well for students who may need more time to complete assignments independently or would like guidance from their instructors before submitting work.

 💡Pro Tip: If there's an assignment that needs to be done together in class, then you can make it available online so that each student has access to it at their own pace.

 10 Best Asynchronous Learning Tools for your Course

 With the right tools asynchronous methods can be adapted in any type of classroom setting to deliver a valuable and engaging learning experience for your students.